Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       extensions:
         Lardoon:
           enabled: true
+          debug: true               # Show the sneaker console output in the DCSSB console.
+Default = false
 ```
 Don't forget to add some kind of security before exposing services like that to the outside world, with for instance
 a nginx reverse proxy.</br>